 Following the inspiring teaching there of Elizabeth Morgan, he completed his studies in the USA with James Dunham (Cleveland Quartet), Kathy Murdock (Mendelssohn Quartet) and Michael Tree (Guarneri Quartet).
 Stephen holds a Doctorate in Chamber Music from the University of Maryland and has worked closely with the Emerson and Guarneri Quartets.

-From 1997 Stephen was violist of the Coolidge String Quartet based in Washington D.C.
-As part of the Quartet he performed in venues such as Carnegie Hall, the Jerusalem Music Centre and Hong Kong’s City Hall, and at US festivals including Aspen, Tanglewood and La Jolla.
-While living overseas, Stephen was also Associate Principal Viola of the Boston Philharmonic Orchestra and member of the Boston Modern Orchestra Project.
+From 1997, Stephen was violist of the Coolidge String Quartet based in Washington D.C.
+He has performed in venues from Carnegie Hall, to the Jerusalem Music Centre and Hong Kong’s City Hall, and festivals including Aspen, Tanglewood and La Jolla.
+While living overseas, Stephen was also the Associate Principal Viola of the Boston Philharmonic Orchestra and a member of the Boston Modern Orchestra Project.

 Stephen returned to Australia in 2003 to join the Australian Chamber Orchestra, touring the country and the world to critical acclaim under the direction of Richard Tognetti.
 As the ACO’s education representative from 2004-11 he played a major role in founding and building the Orchestra’s education and emerging artists programs, and ACO2.

 Stephen has also been on the faculty of the New England Conservatory Prep Division in Boston, the American String Teachers Association Workshops and many Australian National Music Camps with AYO.

 Joining the Australian String Quartet in 2012, he relocated to Adelaide with his family, Kylie, Ollie, Sam and Max.